mozilla/fx-private-relay/docs/django-migrations-standards.md

 Similar to when adding a new field in an existing model, when deleting an existing model or a field in the model, there is a possibility that the code referencing the fields can run while the table or the column no longer exists in the database.
 To prevent such errors we need to:

 1. Remove all references of the field or the model in the code.
-2. Deploy the removals to production.
+2. Deploy the code removals to production.
 3. Then create a migration that removes the field or the model from the database.